aman-atakama/atakama_sdk/docs/atakama_rule_engine.md

 #### .approve\_request(self, request: atakama.rule\_engine.ApprovalRequest) -> Optional[bool]

-Return True if the request to decrypt a file will be authorized.
+Return True if the request will be authorized.

 Return False if the request is to be denied.
 Raise None if the request type is unknown or invalid.